nus-cs2113-AY2223S2/ip/docs/README.md

 **A**: Chronos saves your data in your hard disk automatically after each command.
 Then, search for the file 'taskList.txt'
         in your PC search/spotlight (for MacOS) to obtain your list.

+**Q**: Why is there a ? next to each item of the list?
+**A**: There should not be a problem for MacOS.
+For some versions of Windows OS, the empty `☐` may appear as a `?` due to ASCII limitations.
+Refer to:            https://stackoverflow.com/questions/5100250/extended-ascii-doesnt-work-in-console